SpecFlowOSS/SpecFlowWiki/Reporting.md

 nunit-console.exe /labels /out=TestResult.txt /xml=TestResult.xml bin\Debug\BookShop.AcceptanceTests.dll
 ```

-The two generated file can be used to invoke the SpecFlow report generation.
+The two generated files can be used to invoke the SpecFlow report generation.
 If you use the output file names shown above it is enough to specify the project file path containing the feature files.

 ```
 specflow.exe nunitexecutionreport BookShop.AcceptanceTests.csproj /out:MyResult.html